YpsilonTM/valorapi/README.md

 For big scale projects, I would recommend using the [official API](https://developer.riotgames.com/docs/valorant) by Riot Games.

+## Api Endpoints

+All the endpoints are listed in the API Documentation [here](https://app.swaggerhub.com/apis-docs/Henrik-3/HenrikDev-API)

 ## Contributing

 If you would like to contribute to this project, please feel free to do so.
 I will be happy to accept any pull requests after reviewing them.
 If you have any suggestions or issues, please open an issue.